brianlagranda/fullstack-helsinki/part0/exercise-0.6.md

           server-->>browser: STATUS 201 Created
           deactivate server

-	  Note right of server: The new note is fetched in the JavaScript file before doing the request of the spa.js file from the browser to the server
+	  Note right of server: The new note is fetched in the JavaScript Note right of server: file before doing the request of the spa.js file from the browser to the server

           browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/spa
           activate server